Packages

 nix shell github:fuellabs/fuel.nix#fuel

-command is useful for maintaining isolated, temporary
+The nix shell command is useful for maintaining isolated, temporary

-environments and to avoid endlessly polluting your PATH
+environments and to avoid endlessly polluting your PATH with different

 versions.
 E.g. in the following, we trivially switch between a stable fuel